felipecarrillo100/ngx-json-contextmenu-workspace/README.md

 ## To publish to npm

 Change to foldeer `dist/ngx-json-contextmenu` then run `npm publish` to build the project.
-The build artifacts will be stored in the `dist/ngx-json-contextmenu` directory.